entrecode/ec.doc/doc/datamanager/index.md

 This example builds a simple mail from an entry.
 Note the use of [transjson](#json-transformations) functionality to build the mail dynamically.
 The available properties inside `config` map 1:1 to the properties described in the [Mailgun API Documentation](https://documentation.mailgun.com/api-sending.html#sending).
 Multiple recipients / multiple values for the same properties can be set as array.
 The `domain` property can be used to send via a specific domain; if it is omitted, the default will be taken.
 Note that the domain has to be registered with mailgun, which is a manual process for now.
 The property `template` will make ec.mail use a local template file.
 If you want to use Mailgun´s templates, use the property `mailgunTemplate` instead (translates to mailgun `template` property).

 The property `__resolve` can be used to supply a list of field names which should be loaded.
-This way, data not included in the event of an updated entry can be used (like linked entries).
-The dm-event-hook-service Mail Account needs reading rights on the data manager for this.
+This way, data not included in the event of an updated entry can be used (like linked entries). **The 'dm-event-hook-service Mail'-Account needs reading permissions on the data manager for this** (hook model and entry target model).

 It is recommended to always include a `text` property, even when a `html` property is present.